oracle/python-cx_Oracle/doc/src/api_manual/module.rst

     .. versionchanged:: 8.2

-        The parameter `stmtcachesize` was added.
-For consistency and compliance with the PEP 8 naming style, the parameter `waitTimeout` was renamed to `wait_timeout`, the parameter `maxLifetimeSession` was renamed to `max_lifetime_session`, the parameter `sessionCallback` was renamed to `session_callback` and the parameter `maxSessionsPerShard` was renamed to `max_sessions_per_shard`.
+        The parameters `soda_metadata_cache` and `stmtcachesize` were added.
+        For consistency and compliance with the PEP 8 naming style, the parameter `waitTimeout` was renamed to `wait_timeout`, the parameter `maxLifetimeSession` was renamed to `max_lifetime_session`, the
+        parameter `sessionCallback` was renamed to `session_callback` and the parameter `maxSessionsPerShard` was renamed to
+        `max_sessions_per_shard`.
 The old names will continue to work as keyword parameters for a period of time.

 .. function:: Time(hour, minute, second)